ZeruiW/cloud_ai_services_tutorial/README.md

     - If you already have an Azure account, you can sign in.
 2. **Create a New Project**
     - Click on the "New Project" button and fill in the details for your project, such as the name, description, and the resource you wish to use.
+    - The type selection is classification, multiclass, and a general domain.
 3. **Upload Images and Annotate**
-    - After creating your project, you must upload images to train your model.
+    - After creating your project, you must upload images with label to train your model.
+    - This tutorial provides example data in the “dataset“ folder.
+This contains a split train dataset and a test dataset.
+The dataset contains types of Animals.
+The ImageNet original label is given as the folder name.
+You are also free to change to the label to the ground-truth name, given in the readme file.
-    - To write your own script for uploading images and labels, please check the Azure Custom Vision official documents using the given APIs.
+    - In another case, when you have too much data and labels, write your own script for uploading images and labels.
+Please check the Azure Custom Vision official documents using the given APIs to upload data.
 4. **Train the Model**
     - Once your images are uploaded and annotated, click on the "Train" button to start training your model.
 Setting the resources as you prefer.
 5. **Evaluate the Model**